triton-inference-server/server/docs/models_and_schedulers.rst

 inference.

-As an example of the sequence batcher using the Oldest scheduling strategy, assume a Custom stateful model that has the following model configuration::
+As an example of the sequence batcher using the Oldest scheduling strategy, assume a stateful model that has the following model configuration::

   name: "oldest_stateful_model"